Chart Color Schemes

 North Coogee hosts an older demographic, ranking in the top quartile nationwide

-The median age in North Coogee is 46 years, notably higher than Greater Perth's average of 37 years and also above Australia's median of 38 years.
-Compared to Greater Perth's average, the 55-64 age group is significantly over-represented in North Coogee at 17.7%, while the 5-14 age group is under-represented at 7.7%.
-This concentration of the 55-64 cohort is well above the national average of 11.2%.
-Between the 2021 Census and the present, the 75 to 84 age group has grown from 4.2% to 5.5%, while the 65 to 74 age group increased from 12.3% to 13.4%.
-Conversely, the 0 to 4 age group has declined from 4.6% to 3.1%, and the 25 to 34 age group has dropped from 13.7% to 12.6%.
+The median age in North Coogee is 46 years, which is notably higher than Greater Perth's average of 37 years and also exceeds the Australian median of 38 years.
+Compared to Greater Perth, the 55-64 age cohort is significantly over-represented in North Coogee at 17.7%, while the 5-14 age group is under-represented at 7.7%.
+The 55-64 concentration in North Coogee is well above the national average of 11.2%.
+Between the 2021 Census and present, the 75 to 84 age group has grown from 4.2% to 5.5%, and the 65 to 74 cohort increased from 12.3% to 13.4%.
+Conversely, the 0 to 4 age group has declined from 4.6% to 3.1%, and the 25 to 34 age group dropped from 13.7% to 12.6%.
 Population forecasts for North Coogee indicate significant demographic changes by 2041.
-The 75 to 84 age cohort is projected to increase dramatically, expanding by 363 people (136%) from 268 to 632.
-This aging population trend is evident, with those aged 65 and above comprising 58% of the projected growth.
-Conversely, the 5-14 and 35-44 age cohorts are expected to experience population declines.
+The 75 to 84 age cohort is projected to increase dramatically, with an addition of 363 people (a 136% rise from 268 to 632).
+The aging population trend is evident, with those aged 65 and above comprising 58% of the projected growth.
+Conversely, the 5 to 14 and 35 to 44 age cohorts are expected to experience population declines.